 - If the school district assists in the implementation of the program, a list of responsible principals.

 Each third-party agency must submit this documentation to its assigned CACFP specialist prior to approval.

 Adult Day Care (ADC) Centers

-An ADC center must have a current license to provide ADC services from the CDSS or from the California Department of Health Care Services.
+An ADCC must have a current license to provide ADCC services from the CDSS or from the California Department of Health Care Services.
 A nonprofit center’s license must be issued in the name of the nonprofit.
 A for-profit center’s license must be issued to the current owner, individual, business, or corporation.

 Day Care Home (DCH) Providers

 DCH providers must be licensed by the CDSS CCLD.
 Acceptable license documents are: